AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 - seizures (in people taking high doses of Amoxiclav or who have kidney problems)

-Adverse reactions that may appear in blood or urine tests:
+Side effects that may show up in blood or urine tests:

-- a serious decrease in the number of white blood cells
+- severe decrease in white blood cell count

-- low number of red blood cells (haemolytic anemia)
+- low red blood cell count (hemolytic anemia)

 - crystals in the urine (urine may become cloudy and urination may be difficult and painful).

-If any of the side effects become serious, or you notice other side effects not described in this leaflet, please tell your doctor or pharmacist.
+If any of the side effects gets serious, or you notice any other side effects not listed in this leaflet, please tell your doctor or pharmacist.

-If you get any side effects, tell your doctor, pharmacist or nurse.
-This includes all possible side effects not described in this leaflet.
-You can also report adverse reactions directly through the national reporting system to the Executive Medicines Agency, 8 Damyan Gruev Street, 1303 Sofia, phone: + 359 2 890 34 17, website: www.bda.bg.
-By reporting side effects, you can contribute to getting more information about the safety of this medicine.
+If you get any side effects, talk to your doctor, pharmacist or nurse.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly via the national reporting system at the Bulgarian Medicines Agency, 8 Damyan Gruev Street, 1303 Sofia, tel.: + 359 2 890 34 17, website: www.bda.bg.
+By reporting side effects, you can help to provide more information on the safety of this medicine.

 5. How to store Amoxiclav